dev1980/Tic-Tac-Toe/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](https://github.com/lekegitrepo/Tic-Tac-Toe/issues).

 ## Future Improvements

 - Use sass for styling.
-- Improve logic for game board.
+- Improve logic for the game board.

 ## Show your support